splunk/kafka-connect-splunk/README.md

 |--------           |----------------------------|-----------------------|
 | `splunk.hec.json.event.enrichment` |  Only applicable to /event HEC endpoint.
 This setting is used to enrich raw data with extra metadata fields.
 It contains a list of key value pairs separated by ",".
 The configured enrichment metadata will be indexed along with raw event data by Splunk software.
 Note: Data enrichment for /event HEC endpoint is only available in Splunk Enterprise 6.5 and above.
 By default, this setting is empty.
 See ([Documentation](http://dev.splunk.com/view/event-collector/SP-CAAAE8Y#indexedfield)) for more information.> Note: For example, `org=fin,bu=south-east-us`||
 | `splunk.hec.track.data` |  Valid settings are `true` or `false`.
 When set to `true`, data loss and data injection latency metadata will be indexed along with raw data.
 This setting only works in conjunction with /event HEC endpoint (`"splunk.hec.raw" : "false"`).|`false`|

+### Headers Parameters
+#### Use Headers
+* `splunk.header.support` -  Valid settings are `true` or `false`.
+When set to `true` Splunk Connect for Kafka will parse kafka headers for using meta data in generated splunk events.
+By default, this setting is set to `false`.
+* `splunk.header.custom` - This setting is only applicable when `splunk.header.support` is set to `true`.
+Custom headers are configured separated by comma for multiple headers. ex,  "custom_header_1,custom_header_2,custom_header_3.
+This setting will look for kafka record headers with these values and add them to each event if present.
+By default, it is set to `""`.
+* `splunk.header.index` - This setting is only applicable when `splunk.header.support` is set to `true`.
+This setting specifies the header to be used for splunk index.
+By default, it is set to `splunk.header.index`.
+* `splunk.header.source` - This setting is only applicable when `splunk.header.support` is set to `true`.
+This setting specifies the source to be used for splunk source.
+By default, it is set to `splunk.header.source`.
+* `splunk.header.sourcetype` - This setting is only applicable when `splunk.header.support` is set to `true`.
+This setting specifies the sourcetype to be used for splunk sourcetype.
+By default, it is set to `splunk.header.sourcetype`.
+* `splunk.header.host` - This setting is only applicable when `splunk.header.support` is set to `true`.
+This setting specifies the host to be used for splunk host.
+By default, it is set to `splunk.header.host`.

 #### Configuration Examples
  Two parameters which affect that core functionality of how the Connector works are: